nit4y/ctgov-eligibility-parser/README.md

 How to install

 1. In ctgov package folder: "go install"

 2. Should now be available for import.

+Usage example:
+    s :=
+        `        Inclusion Criteria:

+            -  Chinese-speaking;

+            -  Individuals aged 18 years and above;

+            -  No history of diagnosed mental illness;

+            -  Access to an internet-connected computer.

+        Exclusion Criteria:

+            -  Individuals who cannot meet the inclusion criteria.` p := ctgov.NewParser() st := strings.NewReader(s)
+    ret := p.Parse(st)
+    fmt.Print(string(ret))

 Parser flow (macro):

 1. Reads line by line from input buffer.

 2. Creates a node instance and stores in it relevant data for parsing the line.

-    3. For each node, creates elements and html lists as for line indentation, considering the last opened list, and the former node.
+3. For each node, creates html lists and elements considering line indentation in compare to last node in stack (parent) and the former node.

-        - If text is indented forward, open tag for another list and write text as a new item.
+    - If line is indented forward, open tag for another list and write text as a new item.

         - Add node to stack.

-        - If text is indented backwards, close tags of every node in stack, and pop items from stack until indentation is the same.
+    - If line is indented backwards, close tags of every node in stack, and pop items from stack until indentation is the same.

-        - if text is indented the same, write text as a item in this list.
+    - if line is indented the same, write text as a item in this list.

 5. Finally, closes all open tags left in stack.